PatrickTangwen/cse15l_lab_reports2/index.md

 Instead of creating a new array, we can reverse the original array in place by traversing only half of its elements.
 During this process, we can use a temporary variable to store the value of an element before swapping it with its counterpart.
 By swapping the first and last elements and continuing this process until the index i reaches the value of length/2, we can avoid swapping the same elements more than once.<br>

 **Part 3 Reflection**<br>
 In these two weeks, I learned how to analyze the different components of a URL and understand how they work together.
 Additionally, I learned how to use Junit to locate and resolve bugs in my code.
 The concepts introduced in week 3 were particularly useful as they shows the importance of testing different inputs to ensure the overall functionality of a program.
-This taught me that just because a program does not fail with a certain input, it does not necessarily mean that it has no bugs.
-Therefore, it is crucial to thoroughly test programs with a variety of inputs to ensure they are functioning as we want.
+This taught me that just because a program does not fail with a certain input, it does not mean that it has no bugs.
+Therefore, it is important to test programs with different inputs to ensure they are functioning as we want.